 Some respondents argue that an effective foreign policy and/or moral leadership requires an army.
 Moreover, some respondents claim that young people from countries that have no army would receive an opportunity for military training in such an EU army.
+Especially in the later phase of the project, these ideas are sometimes linked with the war in Ukraine.
+That war, some respondents argue, should remind us that Europe needs an army or at least the "synchronisation of EU countries" foreign policies" (Respondent 8290).

-Strengthen the voice of youth Youth politics rather than politics of youth Youth-based check for all new EU policies Empowerment of youth entails more than providing opportunities to participate Lowering the voting age to 16 Strengthen democracy itself Democracy should be innovated and strengthened on a continuous basis More direct democracy More participatory politics and support for grassroot politics Specific proposals such as participatory budgeting, boycott lobbying, limit party discipline European platform to share ideas and proposals DEMOCRACY Strengthen European identity Need to 'connectedness', feelings of belonging among European citizens A cohesive Europe does not grow spontaneously.
-It should be created and cultivated More contact opportunities for young people from different European countries Create a Europe wide holiday, European TV, A compulsory subject on Europe in education UROPEANI A more integrated Europe More collaboration and a politically more integrated Europe Unanimity principle as a hurdle, need for mechanisms to hold countries accountable ш More sovereignty for European countries Preference for a more loose connection between member states Respect for sovereignty of European countries Make realisations of EU more visible Many people are unaware of the realisations of the EU, this provides ample opportunities for misinformation and negative campaigning Fund trips to the European parliament to observe the structure of the EU, the work performed by members of the European Parliament and have a dialogue with them
+Strengthen the voice of youth Youth politics rather than politics of youth Youth-based check for all new EU policies Empowerment of youth entails more than providing opportunities to participate Lowering the voting age to 16 Strengthen democracy itself Democracy should be innovated and strengthened on a continuous basis More direct democracy More participatory politics and support for grassroot politics Specific proposals such as participatory budgeting, boycott lobbying, limit party discipline European platform to share ideas and proposals democracy Strengthen European identity Need to 'connectedness', feelings of belonging among European citizens A cohesive Europe does not grow spontaneously.
+It should be created and cultivated More contact opportunities for young people from different European countries Create a Europe wide holiday, European TV, A compulsory subject on Europe in education European (A more integrated Europe More collaboration and a politically more integrated Europe Unanimity principle as a hurdle, need for mechanisms to hold countries accountable Don't turn a blind eye to existing regional differences in Europe Focus more on the differences between urban vs. rural Europe More sovereignty for European countries Preference for a more loose connection between member states Respect for sovereignty of European countries Make realisations of EU more visible Many people are unaware of the realisations of the EU, this provides ample opportunities for misinformation and negative campaigning Fund trips to the European parliament to observe the structure of the EU, the work performed by members of the European Parliament and have a dialogue with them